Jason Rusch: Brightest Day

 In the 2010–2011 Brightest Day miniseries, Ronnie arrives at Jason's apartment with Stein and Ray Palmer to attend Gehenna's funeral.
 Stein and Palmer discuss Ronnie's return and how he no longer remembers anything that happened between his death and resurrection.
 While the two talk about the paperwork needed to have Ronnie's legal status as "dead" reversed, Ronnie approaches Jason and offers an apology about Gehenna's murder.
 Jason refuses to accept it and argues with Ronnie, which causes them to merge into a new Firestorm form.
 Palmer manages to separate Jason and Ronnie, but not before the Firestorm matrix causes a huge explosion, transforming everything in Stein's laboratory into salt.

 Some time after the forceful separation, Ronnie and Jason notice a third entity lurking in the Firestorm matrix.
 As Firestorm, Ronnie and Jason visit Stein in an attempt to find out what is happening to them.
 Stein reveals to them that the Black Lantern variation still exists in the Firestorm matrix.
-The Life Entity tells Ronnie and Jason that they must learn from each other and defeat the Black Lantern version before the latter destroys the Entity.
+The Life Entity tells Ronnie and Jason that they must learn from each other and defeat the Black Lantern before it can destroy the Entity.

 After running a test, Stein reveals the origin of the Firestorm matrix.
 Stein believes that during his initial experiments, he captured the spark that preceded the Big Bang, thereby making the Firestorm matrix a trigger for a new Big Bang.
 If Jason and Ronnie continue to experience emotional imbalance, they increase the likelihood of triggering a new Big Bang.
-After Stein explains this to the boys, the voice inside them speaks again and stands before them, now calling itself Deathstorm.
+After Stein explains this, the voice inside them speaks again and stands before them, now calling itself Deathstorm.

 Deathstorm reveals its plan to Stein, stating that it intends to create enough emotional instability between Ronnie and Jason that the Firestorm matrix will trigger another Big Bang, destroying all life in the universe.
-In order to help accomplish this goal, Deathstorm absorbs Stein's mind to use his knowledge of Ronnie against him; then, to torture Jason, Deathstorm brings his father Alvin to the lab to absorb as well.
+Deathstorm absorbs Stein's mind to use his knowledge of Ronnie against him, then absorbs Jason's father Alvin.

 Deathstorm teleports to an unknown location, while Jason and Ronnie seek help from the Justice League.
 Firestorm is placed in a containment chamber while the League search for a way to stabilize the energy.
 An internal argument between Ronnie and Jason ignites the spark, transporting them to the antimatter universe of Qward.
 Meanwhile, Deathstorm and the Black Lanterns deliver the White Lantern Battery to the Anti-Monitor.
 When Ronnie and Jason confront him, Deathstorm brings Stein out of the Firestorm matrix to taunt the two with.
 Deathstorm attempts to turn Jason and Ronnie into salt, but Stein takes the brunt of the attack and dies.
 Jason and Ronnie decide to truly work together to avenge Stein's death.
 The Entity declares that Ronnie has accomplished his mission, creating a burst of white energy that obliterates the Black Lanterns, returns Jason's father to his home, and deposits Firestorm in the Star City forest.